National Dish of Ghana – Jollof Rice

 Other Ghana Dishes

-- Waakye– rice and beans coloured coconut flavoured rice with an indigenous leaf to make it purple-brown.
+- Waakye– rice and beans colored coconut flavored rice with an indigenous leaf to make it purple-brown.
 This side dish bears striking similarities to West Indian rice and peas.
-The rice is cooked and steamed with an indigenous leaf, coconut and a pulse such as black-eyed or kidney beans
+The rice is cooked and steamed with an indigenous leaf, coconut, and a pulse such as black-eyed or kidney beans

 - 3mo Tuo/Rice ball – sticky mashed rice is normally eaten with Ghanaian soup.